saucelabs/sauce-docs/docs/dev/api/error-reporting.md

          <td><code>threads</code></td>
          <td>
             <p><small>| BODY | REQUIRED | OBJECT |</small></p>
             <p>Contains a map of all threads running in the environment.
 It could be only one.
-The object is composed by the <code>main</code> object that is the key of the <code>threads</code> object and represent the unique ID of a thread.
+The object is composed by the <code>main</code> object that is the key of the <code>threads</code> object and represents the unique ID of a thread.
 The object contains the following fields:</p>
             <p>
               <ul>
                 <li><code>name</code> - A string that provides a small description of what the thread does.</li>
                 <li><code>fault</code> - A boolean value that denotes if a thread is a faulting thread.
-Rarely two faulted threads can be seen, if it happens, the first faulting thread listed in the minidump gets the status of <code>mainThread</code></li>
+Rarely two faulted threads can be seen, if it happens, the first faulting thread listed gets the status of <code>mainThread</code></li>
                 <li><code>stack</code> - An array composed by the following fields:</li>
                     <ul>
                       <li><code>guessed_frame</code> - A boolean value that is <code>true</code> if the stack frame is created by hueristic method due to missing CFI, and <code>false</code> otherwise.</li>